orcaformation/chatbot_beta/README.md

   [github Rasa custom bot](https://github.com/RasaHQ/rasa)

 ## Where to get help
-You can finde a big community cas answer you question
+You can find a big community can answer your question

 Please use [Rasa Community Forum](https://forum.rasa.com) for quick answers to questions.